gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 Configure the following:

 - **NAME:** A friendly name for the catalog item in |morpheus|
+- **CODE:** An optional shortcode for coded naming schemes or programmatic reference
+- **CATEGORY:** Select an existing category or enter a new one.
+When provisioning from the catelog, items can be filtered by category
 - **DESCRIPTION:** An optional description identifying the catalog item
 - **ENABLED:** When checked, this catalog item will be available for provisioning
 - **FEATURED:** When checked, this catalog item will be given special visibility in the Service Catalog Persona view